 \subsection{Positive definiteness of the Hessian}

-Now we discuss the positive definiteness conditions of the Hessians (\ref{Hessianr}) corresponding to these real vacua.
+We now discuss the conditions for the positive definiteness of the Hessians (\ref{Hessianr}) associated with these real vacua.

-For Vacuum R-N-2 to be a local minimum of the potential, the positive definiteness of its Hessian requires that all four leading principal minors be greater than zero.
-That is, the potential parameters must satisfy the following four conditions:
+For the vacuum R-N-2 to be a local minimum of the potential, its Hessian must be positive definite, which requires that all four leading principal minors be positive.
+Accordingly, the potential parameters must satisfy the following four conditions:

 where